ELLIS PEAK (8,740') CLASS 1

 WINTER SKI ASCENT: One could buy a ticket and ride a lift from Homewood Ski Area, then, with permission from the resort, follow a jeep road to the top.
 The Barker Pass Road is probably never plowed.
 Route B is another possibility.
 The Rubicon-McKinney subdivision approach roads are generally plowed.

 Notes: This peak goes well with Twin Peaks from Barker Pass, as the trailheads are close together.
-Ellis Peak is ridden by many ORV users, as well as being an easy hiking goal, so the register has received many sign-ins.
+Ellis Peak is ridden by many ORV users, as well as being an easy hiking goal, so the once register had received many sign-ins.

 The Sierra Club's Ludlow Hut is located about 3 miles south of the peak near Richardson Lake, which may be reached by a road, then cross-country, starting along McKinney Creek (Route B).
 Ambitious tourers could ascend Ellis Peak while staying at the hut.